ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 * If Bootstrap offers applicable classes and mixins, they SHOULD be used where possible.
 * If a variable, mixin or function is defined inside the Bootstrap dependency layer, but also has an equivalent on one of the ILIAS ITCSS layers, you MUST use or extend to the ILIAS version instead.
+* To avoid repeating CSS code, you MUST import only the variables and mixins of Bootstrap 3 on lower layers like so `@use "../some-relative-path/020-dependencies/modifications/bootstrap-3-scss/bootstrap-3-scss-modified-variables-mixins" as btstrp3;
+` and MUST use the namespace `btstrp3`.
 * You MAY customize, refactor and modernize parts of Bootstrap 3 and turn them into our own native code on the appropriate layer.
-In this case, you MUST point all formerly dependent components to the new code and remove the import of the redundant now Bootstrap 3 partial.
+In this case, you MUST point all formerly dependent components to the new code and remove the import of the now redundant Bootstrap 3 partial.
 * You SHOULD NOT pull in Bootstrap 3 code into our components without reducing, optimizing and modernizing it.

 #### Legacy